Tuesday, May 21, 2013

 Alternatives to Appearing at a Hearing

-Pursuant to Local Rule 2.04, a party shall have the option of appearing by telephone in the CMP departments, department of the Presiding Judge, Law and Motion departments, or any other department regarding a civil action or proceeding not involving oral testimony.
-In addition, the court offers the following alternatives:
+In addition, the Court offers the tentative ruling system to view tentative rulings for the CMP departments, department of the Presiding Judge, Law and Motion departments, or any other department regarding a civil action or proceeding not involving oral testimony.